An SDE approximation for stochastic differential delay equations with state-dependent colored noise: Abstract

 \section{Abstract}

-\textbf{ We consider a general multidimensional stochastic differential delay equation (SDDE) with colored state-dependent noises.
+\textbf{ We consider a general multidimensional stochastic differential delay equation (SDDE) with state-dependent colored noises.
 We approximate it by a stochastic differential equation (SDE) system and calculate its limit as the time delays and the correlation times of the noises go to zero.
 The main result is proven using a theorem about convergence of stochastic integrals by Kurtz and Protter.
-It formalizes and extends a result that has been obtained in the analysis of a noisy electrical circuit with delayed state-dependent noise, and may be used as a working SDE approximation of an SDDE modeling a real system, where noises are correlated in time and whose response to noise sources is delayed. } \\
+It formalizes and extends a result that has been obtained in the analysis of a noisy electrical circuit with delayed state-dependent noise, and may be used as a working SDE approximation of an SDDE modeling a real system where noises are correlated in time and whose response to noise sources depends on the system's state at a previous time. } \\

 \emph{Keywords}: Stochastic differential equations, stochastic differential delay equations, colored noise, noise-induced drift \\

 AMS Subject Classification: 60H10, 34F05